Johann-Cardenas/ABQ-Scripting/README.md

 ## Requirements
 > [!NOTE]
 > - **Abaqus 2021** or later version.
 Older output database files need to be upgraded first.
+> - Notice Abaqus 2022 and later updates might contain slightly different commands.
 > - **Python 3** or later version.
 You might need to install additional packages to run the scripts.

 ## Repository Structure